 Clinical Practice with Families & Children

-Students choosing the CPFC track have a variety of practice settings to choose from, such as school social work, mental health settings, child abuse prevention, family and child centered clinical practices, and substance abuse settings.
+Students choosing the CPFC specialization have a variety of practice settings to choose from, such as school social work, mental health settings, child abuse prevention, family and child centered clinical practices, and substance abuse settings.

-There are three CPFC concentration courses:
+There are three CPFC specialization courses:

 - SW 605 Advanced Social Work Practice with Families